 The first RNA interference (RNAi) therapy was approved in 2018, after 20 years in development.
-What can we expect to see in the RNAi field in 2019 and beyond?
+What can we expect to see in the RNAi field in the future?

 After two decades of scientific effort, multiple devastating clinical trial setbacks, and billions of dollars spent on research and development, RNA interference therapies are finally here.
 For the past three years, patients in both Europe and the US have been receiving life-saving treatments based on RNAi technology.

-It has been a long road to get to this point, and there were times when it seemed RNAi therapies might be consigned to the dustbin of ideas that failed to make it from the academic’s blackboard to the clinician’s inventory.
+It has been a long road to get to this point, and there were times when it seemed RNAi therapies might be consigned to the dustbin of ideas that failed.

 As every biology student learns early on, DNA makes RNA and RNA makes protein.
 This (simplified) rule, coined by the co-discoverer of the DNA double helix, Francis Crick, is known as the ‘central dogma’ of molecular biology.

 Disruptions in this process, such as a mutant gene producing a faulty protein, can cause disease.
 The conventional method of treatment has been to target the faulty protein, and more recently to target the gene itself via gene therapy.
 It seems obvious that a third approach would be to target and degrade the RNA, the middleman of the process, but this proved easier said than done.

 Targeting translational challenges

-The development process of RNAi treatments was fraught with difficulties.
-These included problems with achieving safe systemic delivery and serious side effects and patient deaths during a number of clinical trials.
-Notably, Alnylam’s phase III trial of revusiran, one of its most promising early candidates to treat hereditary transthyretin-mediated amyloidosis, was one of the most problematic trials and had to be halted when 18 patients died.
+The early development of RNAi treatments was fraught with difficulties.
+These included problems with serious side effects and patient deaths during a number of clinical trials.
+Notably, Alnylam Pharmaceuticals’ phase III trial of revusiran, an early candidate to treat the rare neurological disease hereditary transthyretin-mediated amyloidosis, was one of the most problematic trials and had to be halted when 18 patients died.

 These challenges resulted in several pharmaceutical giants, including Roche, Pfizer, Abbott and Merck, backing out of RNAi research and development entirely, even after spending billions of dollars chasing the first generation of blockbuster RNAi drugs.